dosyago/graderjs/README.md

 See [the API docs](https://github.com/c9fe/grader-base) for more.
 Or just read the README.md of the grader app you've just created, it contains the full API docs.
 You can also take a look at the API code in `src/index.js'.

+# Licensing

+You're free to use this so long as you abide by AGPL-3.0.
+If you want to use it commercially or don't want this license, you can [purchase an exemption](mailto:cris@dosycorp.com?subject=Grader.JS).

 # Related projects

 See [this list of Electron alternatives](https://github.com/sudhakar3697/electron-alternatives) for more options for cross-platform desktop app developement using web technologies.